privateblue/prewave/README.md

 ### Notes

 - A missing feature of this implementation is to lock the `matches` file for the duration of a run.
 This means that currently, running several instances of the app in parallel might result in duplicate Alert IDs in the file.
+- Currently, there are only a few number of unit tests testing the match logic.
+Ideally, there should also be integration tests to test if files are created, read and write correctly, and that no duplicate Alert IDs are recorded in the `matches` file.
 - Another possible improvement to the code could be representing match results by their own type, instead of just passing a `Map[String, List[Int]]` around.
 - Furthermore, the API details should be read from a configuration file, instead of being hardcoded.
 - Logging and more systematic error handling are areas that could also benefit from additional work.